awsdocs/aws-tools-ado-vsts-user-guide/doc_source/s3-upload.md

 You can optionally request Amazon S3 to encrypt data at rest using server\-side encryption\.
 Server\-side encryption is about data encryption at rest, that is, Amazon S3 encrypts your data as it writes it to disks in its data centers and decrypts it for you when you access it\.

 Select *Use AWS\-managed encryption keys* if you want Amazon S3 to manage keys used to encrypt data\.
 To manage and provide your own keys select *Use customer\-provided encryption keys*\.
-Selecting *Not using server\-side encryption* disables server\-side encryption for the uploaded object\(s\)\.
+Selecting *Not using server\-side encryption* disables server\-side encryption for the uploaded objects\.

 #### Encryption Algorithm<a name="encryption-algorithm"></a>